The best eSign software solutions can make it simple and easy to sign digital documents online or in the cloud.

 The key selling point of KeepSolid is its security credentials as it fits into the company’s wider portfolio of safety and privacy tools and the app is protected by AES-256 encryption.

-There’s a 14-day free trial, and a personal plan.
-For teams, you can select either the Small Team plan for up to 5 users, or the Big Team plan for up to 10 users.
-Note that these prices are per team, not per user, like most rival services.
-Additionally, there's a 25% discount for paying annually, making this a potentially price competitive service.
+There’s a free trial available, and a personal plan.
+Note that prices are per team, not per user, like most rival services.
+Additionally, there's a discount for paying annually, making this a potentially price competitive service.